 Elevating the Re-Lyte Experience

 We’re excited about the benefits of this change, and we hope you agree!
-We've already made the switch to calcium carbonate in Re-Lyte Hydration (formerly Re-Lyte Electrolyte Mix) and will be making the switch in Re-Lyte Immunity this summer.
-Later this year, we'll switch the calcium in Re-Lyte Pre-Workout and Re-Lyte Boost too.
+We've already made the switch to calcium carbonate in Re-Lyte Hydration (formerly Re-Lyte Electrolyte Mix), Re-Lyte Immunity, Re-Lyte Pre-Workout, and Re-Lyte Energy (formerly Re-Lyte Boost).
 If you have concerns about the calcium carbonate in Re-Lyte, we do have some calcium-free options you can try— Unflavored Re-Lyte and Re-Lyte Hydration Support Caps.